Kids Making a Difference: Youth Groups Clean Up Tennessee

 Adventure Science Center, Trash Trackers Youth CR3W Committee

-The Youth CR3W program at Nashville’s Adventure Science Center offers a unique educational experience by combining environmental action with scientific analysis.
-Their Trash Tracker group regularly collects and analyzes litter from around the Science Center’s property.
+The Youth CR3W program at Nashville’s Adventure Science Center offers a unique educational experience.
+The group learns by combining environmental action with scientific analysis.
+One of their standout initiatives is the Trash Tracker group.
+Not only does the group collect litter but also analyzes the waste collected from around the Science Center’s property.
 Their work culminates in the creation of an evolving infographic that visually represents the impact of litter on the environment.
-The program also recognizes outstanding dedication through the Trash Trackers Scholarship, awarded this year to Valary Adedire, a 9th grader at Hillsboro High School.
-Valary’s exceptional commitment to the program, including her consistent participation and leadership, highlights the profound impact that young people can have on their communities.
+The program also recognizes outstanding dedication through the Trash Trackers Scholarship.
+This year the award went to Valary Adedire, a 9th grader at Hillsboro High School.
+Valary’s exceptional commitment to the program highlights the profound impact that young people can have on their communities.

 Inspiring the Next Generation

-These stories of youth groups across Tennessee demonstrate the incredible impact that young people can have on their communities.
-By participating in programs like Nobody Trashes Tennessee, these kids are not only learning about environmental stewardship but also taking direct action to protect the places they live, learn, and play.
+These stories of youth groups cleaning up Tennessee demonstrate the incredible impact that young people can have on their communities.
+By participating in programs like Nobody Trashes Tennessee, these kids are able to learn about environmental stewardship.
+They are taking direct action to protect the places they live, learn, and play.

 Share This